InesBlin/cam_l101_e2e_challenge_from_scratch/README.md

 ##### Generate sentences from trained model
 To generate sentence, the script will first reload the seq2seq model and restore the last checkpoint found.
+Hence do not forget to set the right parameters for the model you trained, especially   the path of the checkpoints.

 * In the context of the challenge, here are the commands we executed (devset)
     * Name and near delexicalised - Bahdanau attention - all sentences trained